Ailantha

 Which explained why everyone was hiking the long trek through the street up to the trail, having apparently parked in the neighborhood below.

-My daughter later explained to me that there was some dust-up going on around the Hollywood sign, the residents were sick of tourists driving up their street to get to the hiking trail and so the trail was closed to parking.
+It was later explained to me that there was some dust-up going on around the Hollywood sign.
+The residents were sick of tourists driving up their street to get to the hiking trail and so the trail was closed to parking.
 To which I replied that I wondered how well the residents now liked all the parked cars and walking people crowding their street.

 But anyway, we subsequently had to make our way back down the hill to look for a parking spot either along this street, or, more likely, some other street farther away.